 Abstract Requirements & Information

-In order to register your presentation, you must submit an abstract.
+In order to register your oral and/or poster presentation, you must submit an abstract.
 The following information will help you identify what you need to gather for submission, and give you a few ideas on how to pull your information together.

 What is an abstract?